Soup is one of my favourite things.

 And if you’re really looking to soup things up this season, try roasting your vegetables first.

 When you roast vegetables, something magical happens: the sugars on the outside of the vegetable begin to caramelize under the high dry heat.
 This means sweetness, depth of flavour and deliciousness you wouldn’t achieve otherwise.
 This would never happen by simply boiling your vegetables because dehydration is a prerequisite for caramelization.

 Today’s recipe for roasted cauliflower soup will showcase this and feature some of my favourite white foods, cauliflower, garlic and onions, which also happen to be nutrient-dense immunity foods you should definitely stock your food pharmacy with this season.

 Roasted cauliflower soup

-- 1 medium cauliflower, cut into equal-sized florets
+- 1 large cauliflower, cut into equal-sized florets

 - 4 cups chicken or vegetable broth

 - Preheat the oven to 425ºF.
 Place the cauliflower florets on a baking sheet lined with parchment paper, drizzle with 2 tablespoons of olive oil and toss to coat.
 Sprinkle with thyme, salt, pepper and spread the florets evenly on the baking sheet without overcrowding (or you will steam them, not roast).

 - Roast for 25 minutes or until cooked through and the edges begin to brown.